TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/troubleshooting.md

 1. Double check that you used the correct `client-secret` when you authorized the client in [Running {{% tts %}}]({{< relref "running-the-stack" >}}).
 2. If running on `localhost`, see the [Localhost]({{< ref "getting-started/installation/configuration#localhost" >}}) section for additional info.
 3. You may have invalid certificates.
 Verify using `openssl verify -CAfile ca.pem cert.pem`.
+4. If you configure {{% tts %}} without TLS and attempt to connect using `https` you will receive this error.
+Configure TLS or use `http`.

 ## Can't access the server

 Ensure you have a DNS record pointing to your server's public IP address.
 See your domain registrar's help section for instructions, or [name.com's DNS guide](https://www.name.com/support/articles/205188538-Pointing-your-domain-to-hosting-with-A-records) for general information about pointing records to your IP address.

 ## Forbidden

+If you see an error reading:

+> Invalid redirect URI

+Check that you entered the correct server address when [registering the Console as an OAuth client]({{< ref "getting-started/installation/running-the-stack#initialization" >}})

 If you see an error reading: